SAP-samples/teched2023-IN264/intro/intro2/README.md

 # New Hire event configuration in SAP SuccessFactors (for your information only)

 To enable the <b>New Hire</b> event in <b>SAP SuccessFactors(SFSF) Employee Central</b>, the following configuration steps has already been done for you.
-This section is for your information only, no SFSF system access has been provided for this hands-on session.
+This section is for your information only.

 Run through the following steps in the given order:

-1. Logon to the <b>SAP SuccessFactors</b> with the SFSF Admin User ID.
+1. Logon to the <b>SAP SuccessFactors</b> with the Admin User ID and Password
     <br><img src="/intro/intro2/images/SFSF_Logon.png" width=60% height=60%>

 2. Go to <b>Integration Center</b> by searching it in the search field.